tonghuikang/blog/_posts/2026-05-31-autoresearch-hackathon.md

 I think I will be cleaning up most of the autoresearch code in the main repository.

 Learning needs to be intentional.
-The autoresearch system treats research as a black box.
+The autoresearch system treats each training cycle as a black box.
 The agent modifies the architecture, runs the training script, and reports the loss.
 It does not understand why one model architecture is better than the other.
 Optimizing merely for the validation loss may be optimal if you want to produce immediate results, and this is the correct decision in a hackathon.